apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rare cache of pink diamonds formed when a supercontinent broke apart, study says**
+**Stocks struggle as oil surge sets stage for hawkish Fed**

-You can read more about it [here](https://www.cnn.com/2023/09/19/world/pink-diamonds-ancient-super-continent-scn/index.html).
+You can read more about it [here](https://www.reuters.com/markets/global-markets-wrapup-1-2023-09-20/).

 ## Requirements
 - Python 3.8